(To download document, click on the download button at the end of this document. To download the audio, click on the three dots just below.)

 Our feelings invite us to participate in Nature’s experiment by following a simple rule: Do what feels right and spend time with people we love.
 What a remarkable situation in which to find ourselves!
 Of course, there are dangers, hardships, conflicts, and uncertainties to face along the way, but there is reason to value even them.
 Without hardships to overcome, we wouldn’t need each other.
 There would be no one to spend time with, no one to care for us, no one for us to care for, no one to love.

 As I lean back for a short break and observe what my subconscious has prompted my conscious mind to write on this page, I think Wow, that must be what life was like in Eden!
 The more I reflect on it, the more convinced I become.
 Yet, there’s one thing that just doesn’t add up.
 If, in Eden, we did what we felt like doing and spent time with those we loved, how could we have made the choices that resulted in being where we are now?
 Presently, we spend most of our time doing things we would never do if we were not being paid for our service.
-And all too often, we find ourselves with people to whom we are emotionally estranged, or we are alone, with no one to love or care for, other than ourselves.
-Then, like a lightning bolt, it struck me: Nature has initiated a new experiment, and it hasn’t gone to the trouble of warning us — not yet!
+And often we find ourselves living with people to whom we are emotionally estranged, or we are alone, with no one to love or care for, other than ourselves.
+Then, like a lightning bolt, it struck me: Nature has initiated a new experiment, and it hasn’t gone to the trouble of warning us —not yet!

 The aim of the original experiment was to determine how well life could sustain itself without anyone knowing what uncertainties the future might bring.
 By giving humans—first the spoken word, then, more importantly, the written one—Nature launched a new experiment.
 This experiment asks whether a species can survive by controlling its own destiny.